Themes in React.js

 Okay, back to React.
 One of the most powerful UI frameworks in recent years is Ant Design.
 I have tried Bootstrap, Materialize and Semantic UI.
 But Ant is the most enjoyable to use so far.
 Here are a few reasons why:

 Second, the variety of components available and its excellent features make it easy to create complex and large web applications.

-Third, Ant Design has no problem with using styled components.
-Style components are not usually available for components that don’t support className props.
+Third, Ant Design has no problem using Styled Components.
+(Style components are not usually available for components that don’t support className props.)